 Stanford Visitor: Daily COVID-19 Health Attestation

-To ensure the safety and public health of our Stanford University community, approved visitors must attest that they have screened themselves prior to arriving on Stanford campuses, do not have COVID-like symptoms, and that they are not in a restricted status requiring isolation or quarantine.
+To ensure the safety and public health of our Stanford University community, visitors who have been invited to campus must attest that they have screened themselves prior to arriving on Stanford campuses, do not have COVID-like symptoms, and that they are not in a restricted status requiring isolation or quarantine.
+Visitors may have an academic, business, research purpose for being on campus, or may be invited to a department, school, or university sponsored event.

 All visitors coming to a Stanford campus must attest that they meet at least one of two criteria:

-2) receive a negative COVID-19 test within 72 hours prior to arrival onsite
+2) received a negative COVID-19 test within 72 hours prior to arrival onsite

 All temporary community members with a regular presence on campus starting June 21, 2021 will be required to be fully vaccinated for COVID-19.
 This requirement will apply to those at Stanford locations in Santa Clara and San Mateo counties, including the SLAC National Accelerator Laboratory, as well as SAL3 in Livermore and Hopkins Marine Station.